neonevm/neon-evm.docs/docs/developing/deploy_facilities/using_truffle.md

-# Debugging Contracts via Truffle
+# Deploying and Debugging smart contract using the Truffle

 *This page outlines a methodology for deploying and testing contracts in Neon EVM using the Truffle tool.
 This technique can be useful for personnel involved in the development and maintenance of Neon EVM.*